ADGRG3

-G-protein coupled receptor 97 also known as adhesion G protein-coupled receptor G3 (ADGRG3) is a protein that in humans is encoded by the ADGRG3 gene.
-GPR97 is a member of the adhesion GPCR family.
+Adhesion G protein-coupled receptor G3 (ADGRG3) is a protein that in humans is encoded by the ADGRG3 gene (previously GPR97).
+ADGRG3 is a member of the adhesion GPCR family.

 Adhesion GPCRs are characterized by an extended extracellular region often possessing N-terminal protein modules that is linked to a TM7 region via a domain known as the GPCR-Autoproteolysis INducing (GAIN) domain.

-GPR97 is expressed in human granulocytes and endothelial cells of the vasculature as well as in mouse granulocytes, monocytes, macrophages, and dendritic cells.
+ADGRG3 is expressed in human granulocytes and endothelial cells of the vasculature as well as in mouse granulocytes, monocytes, macrophages, and dendritic cells.

 Signaling

-The inositol phosphate (IP3) accumulation, aequorin, and ^{35}S isotope binding assays in overexpressing HEK293 cells have demonstrated coupling of GPR97 to Gα_{o} protein triggering cyclic adenosine monophosphate (cAMP).
+The inositol phosphate (IP3) accumulation, aequorin, and ^{35}S isotope binding assays in overexpressing HEK293 cells have demonstrated coupling of ADGRG3 to Gα_{o} protein triggering cyclic adenosine monophosphate (cAMP).
 GPR97 actives cAMP response element-binding protein (CREB), NF-κB, and small GTPases to regulate cellular functions.

 Function

 Systemic steroid exposure is a therapy to treat a variety of medical conditions and is associated with epigenetic processes such as DNA methylation that may reflect pharmacological responses and/or side effects.
-GPR97 was found to be differently methylated at CpG sites in the genome of blood cells from patient under systemic steroid treatment.
-GPR97 is transcribed in immune cells.
-Gene-deficient mice revealed that Gpr97 is crucial for maintaining B-cell population via constitutive CREB and NF-κB activities.
-Human lymphatic endothelial cells (LECs) abundantly express GPR97.
-Silencing GPR97 in human LECs indicated that GPR97 modulates cytoskeletal rearrangement, cell adhesion and migration through regulating the small GTPase RhoA and cdc42.
-In vertebrates, GPR97 has an indispensable role in the bone morphogenetic proteins (BMP) signaling pathway in bone formation.
-A microarray meta-analysis revealed that mouse Gpr97 is a direct transcriptional target of BMP signaling in long bone development.
+ADGRG3 was found to be differently methylated at CpG sites in the genome of blood cells from patient under systemic steroid treatment.
+ADGRG3 is transcribed in immune cells.
+Gene-deficient mice revealed that Adgrg3 is crucial for maintaining B-cell population via constitutive CREB and NF-κB activities.
+Human lymphatic endothelial cells (LECs) abundantly express ADGRG3.
+Silencing ADGRG3 in human LECs indicated that ADGRG3 modulates cytoskeletal rearrangement, cell adhesion and migration through regulating the small GTPase RhoA and cdc42.
+In vertebrates, ADGRG3 has an indispensable role in the bone morphogenetic proteins (BMP) signaling pathway in bone formation.
+A microarray meta-analysis revealed that mouse ADGRG3 is a direct transcriptional target of BMP signaling in long bone development.